 - Place a small soft toy on your child’s chest and watch his reactions.
 The toy will hold his attention for a long time though it may fall off at times.
 Stay nearby and put the toy back in place.

 - Put some colourful socks on your baby’s feet or use foot rattles if you want.
-Place a small rolled-up towel or napkin under her hips to elevate her position a bit so she can see her feet easily.
+Place a small rolled-up towel or napkin under his hips to elevate his position a bit so he can see his feet easily.

-- Reading out to your baby is a proven way of developing his/her cognitive skills.
+- Reading out to your baby is a proven way of developing his cognitive skills.
 Get books that are sturdy and contain lots of pictures and images.
-Your baby will want to touch, feel and even taste the books, so allow her to touch the pages and characters.
+Your baby will want to touch, feel and even taste the books, so allow him to touch the pages and characters.

 - When your little one is awake, he will be moving his hands and legs continuously.
 Give him additional work-out by lifting him while lying on your back.
 Provide toys that surround him so he can pivot himself in different directions.

 - Balls are objects of fascination for most babies as they roll around and wonder how that happens.
 Bounce the ball, roll it around and gently bounce it against the wall to help your baby understand what a ball can do.

 Your baby is four months old now and will begin kicking around, so it’s time to look at a few safety factors.
 Baby-proof the immediate vicinity by removing any objects that could topple over and ensure the place is well-sanitized, too.
 Dust and grime are everywhere so make sure you regularly clean and wipe your baby’s bed and toys he handles.
 If a sleeping pattern is being developed, do not rock or feed your baby to put him to sleep.
 Let him learn to relax and fall to sleep on his own.